 Both models began with the default line about being a language model before replying.
 GPT-4 directly described a scene, while GPT-3 provided instructions on how to draw it.

 GPT-4 described a person well-prepared for the rain, wearing a raincoat, rain boots, and holding an umbrella.
 The raincoat and boots are described as having vibrant colors contrasting with the gloomy environment.
-This could indicate a sense of optimism and resilience.
+Which seems to indicate a sense of optimism and resilience.
 The person’s face is partially obscured, which may suggest introversion, but there is also a contented smile showing that the person is comfortable with the situation.

 In contrast, GPT-3.5’s drawing instructions describe a person with damp clothing being weighed down by the rain.
 Making this more of a neutral, or even pessimistic description of the scene.
 This is not quite a fair comparison, as GPT-3.5 interpreted the prompt very differently from GPT-4.